blog

 156,000

-The same four campaigns, the same €156,000 channel-level incremental, two different distributions:
+Same four campaigns, same €156,000 of channel-level incremental, two different distributions:

 Campaign